 - Pyramid Corporation uses RPM to format reports from its UNIX-based accounting package.
 The UNIX server sends the reports to RPM, which formats the reports and spools them to Windows-based printers.
 Reports can even be sent to inexpensive InkJet and BubbleJet printers.

-- Using RPM, a large newspaper was able to post HP files to the network for printing on Windows NT laser printers and to archive non-PCL formatted spool files for offline storage, replace an outdated Novell server and reduce the number of steps in its billing process.
+- Using RPM, a large newspaper was able to post HP files to the network for printing on laser printers and to archive non-PCL formatted spool files for offline storage, replace an outdated Novell server and reduce the number of steps in its billing process.

 Easily Format UNIX Spool Files for Your Windows Printer